Link to Kidspot article: Click Here

 Kids often snore, especially if they have a cold, but if your kid’s snoring is associated with some of these symptoms you should consider the possibility of sleep apnoea:-

-As the tonsil growth spurt occurs around 22 months of age, our patients start to present between ages 2 and 3.
+Because the tonsils start to grow rapidly at about 22 months of age, kids with sleep apnoea start to have symptoms around age 2 to 3.
 Some have been snoring for several years and present with poor concentration at school.

 Please see “Procedures/tonsillectomy” for more information regarding the procedure.
 Sleep apnoea means low levels of oxygen and this can impair intellectual development.
 If the diagnosis is not clear cut, consider a sleep study.